 This is a shortcut that saves you from having to edit the entire PO line.
 A dialog box appears.Change Expected Release Date Dialog Box

-- Enter a new expected release date, enter an optional note, and click Save.
+- Enter a new expected release date, enter an optional note, and select Save and Dismiss to dismiss the task or Save to change the date but keep the task.
 The expected receive date is changed in the PO line and the item.

 - To dismiss a single line, select Dismiss in the row actions list.